mjordan/islandora_workbench_docs/docs/user_management.md

 ## The `credentials_file_path` configuration setting

-As an alternative to including Drupal user credentials in your Workbench configuration files, you can store the `username` and `password` settings in their own simple YAML file by replacing the `username` and `password` config settings with the `credentials_file_path` setting.
+An alternative to including Drupal user credentials in the main Workbench configuration file is to store the `username` and `password` settings in a separate YAML file.
+To do this, replace the `username` and `password` config settings with the `credentials_file_path` setting, which specifies the location of the separate file:

 For example, a Workbench config file that contains the `username` and `password` config settings looks like this:

 ```
 host: https://myislanorahost.org